rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/on-intelligence.md

-The core concepts in Hierarchical Temporal Memory (HTM) theory were first described in this book titled **On Intelligence**, which was written by Jeff Hawkins with the help of Sandra Blakeslee.
+The core concepts in Hierarchical Temporal Memory (HTM) theory were first described in this book titled **On Intelligence**, which was written by Jeff Hawkins with Sandra Blakeslee.
 This book still provides background and a great introduction to our theory, though many of the ideas in chapter 6 (“How the Cortex Works”) are currently being revised.